Blue Spice Basil

 |Loo Loo Farms|

-Blue Spice basil is available in the late spring and through the summer months.
+Blue Spice basil is available in the late spring through summer.

-Blue Spice basil contains a compound called bisabolene, which has a warm, spicy aroma with hints of balsamic, citrus and myrrh.
-The compound is extracted from the herb and used in cosmetics and other commercial products as a substitute for bergamot, myrrh or lemon, and is used as a fixative to stabilize neroli oil.
+Basil historically has been used for its content of essential oils, and Blue Spice basil contains a compound called bisabolene, which has a warm, spicy aroma with hints of balsamic, citrus, and myrrh.
+This compound is extracted from the herb and is used in cosmetics, perfumes, and other commercial products as a substitute for bergamot, myrrh, or lemon, and is also used as a fixative to stabilize neroli oil.
+During the Middle Ages, aromatic basil leaves were scattered across the floor in European households to create a fresh scent and deter insects.
+In the modern-day, basil varieties, including Blue Spice basil, are no longer scattered on floors, but the leaves and flowers are dried and traditionally incorporated into bouquets, potpourri, and scented sachets as a household fragrance throughout Europe.

 Recipes that include Blue Spice Basil.
 One is easiest, three is harder.